Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning: Distractor Environment Design

 \section{Distractor Environment Design}

-Our distractor benchmark uses three types of distractors, each designed to defeat a specific class of feature selection methods.
+Our distractor benchmark instantiates three confounding patterns that recur in instrumented physical and software-driven systems.
+Each captures a different statistical regime that an observation-based selector would face in deployment.

 \emph{Autonomous distractors} are Ornstein-Uhlenbeck processes and coupled oscillators that evolve independently of the agent's actions and state.
-Their variance and frequency content differ from true state dimensions, making them easy to filter by any method that examines statistical properties beyond raw magnitude.
+They model environmental noise sources (vibration, ambient processes, secondary equipment cycles) whose variance and frequency content differ from true state dimensions, and are filterable by any method that examines statistical properties beyond raw magnitude.

-\emph{Mimicking distractors} are exogenous OU processes calibrated to reproduce the statistical fingerprint of true proprioceptive dimensions.
-The calibration targets scale, variance, autocorrelation, and frequency content, using $\sigma_{\mathrm{ref}} = 0.5 + 0.05 \cdot d_c$ so that each task receives appropriately scaled distractors (\texttt{walker}: $\sigma_{\mathrm{ref}} = 1.7$; \texttt{cartpole}: $\sigma_{\mathrm{ref}} = 0.75$).
-These defeat variance-based selection because they are indistinguishable from true dimensions in their marginal distribution.
+\emph{Mimicking distractors} are exogenous OU processes whose marginal statistics are matched to those of true proprioceptive dimensions, modeling sensor cross-talk and time-correlated readout artifacts that share statistical signatures with the channels they sit alongside.
+The match targets scale, variance, autocorrelation, and frequency content, using $\sigma_{\mathrm{ref}} = 0.5 + 0.05 \cdot d_c$ so that each task receives appropriately scaled distractors (\texttt{walker}: $\sigma_{\mathrm{ref}} = 1.7$; \texttt{cartpole}: $\sigma_{\mathrm{ref}} = 0.75$).
+Because they are indistinguishable from true dimensions in their marginal distribution, methods that rely solely on marginal statistics cannot separate them from genuine state.

-\emph{Reward-correlated distractors} follow drift processes whose rate is correlated with episode progress (distance traveled, target proximity) but are not causally influenced by actions.
-They defeat MI-based selection because the correlation with reward creates spurious mutual information between these distractors and the agent's action sequence.
+\emph{Reward-correlated distractors} are autonomous processes whose temporal profile resembles the within-episode reward curve typical of locomotion tasks: a saturating ramp $1 - \exp(-\kappa t)$, gait-frequency sinusoidal oscillation, and OU noise.
+Their dynamics depend only on episode time $t$, not on state, reward, or actions; the resemblance to reward curves nonetheless induces spurious mutual information with the agent's action sequence (because policy actions also accumulate over the episode), even though no causal path from actions to these dimensions exists.